Kashaya (Jainism): The Four Kashayas

 The most difficult to overcome of the kashayas is that of Greed.

-When he wishes that which is good for him, he should get rid of the four faults—anger, pride, deceit and greed—which increase the evil.
+When one wishes that which is good for him, he should get rid of the four faults—anger, pride, deceit and greed—which increase the evil.
 Anger and pride when not suppressed, and deceit and greed when arising: all these four black passions water the roots of re-birth.